Lots of airport lounge access. Get into all Amex Centurion lounges, Delta SkyClubs, and Priority Pass lounges.

 Starwood and Hilton Gold status.
 So you can lock in better rooms and late checkout at thousands of hotels worldwide.

 A $200 annual airline fee credit.
-Use it for bag fees, change fees, even some airline gift cards on one airline of your choice each year.
+Use it for bag fees, change fees, and other incidental airline fees on one airline you designate each year.

 $450 annual fee.
 This is probably not for you if you don’t travel often and won’t make use of the airline lounge access.